Skip to content

 kubectl cluster-info

 Need more help?
-Open an issue or check our Debugging Guide.
+Open an issue or check our Troubleshooting Guide.

 Released under the Apache 2.0 License.